microsoft/PowerApps-Samples/component-framework/README.md

    > </ItemGroup>
    > ```

-1. To generate a zip file from your solution project, run the following three commands in the location of the solution folder you created:
+1. To generate a zip file from your solution project, run the following three commands in the location of the solution folder (for example `IncrementControlSolution`) you created:

-   `\IncrementControlSolution>msbuild /t:restore`
+   `msbuild /t:restore`

-   `\IncrementControlSolution>msbuild /t:rebuild /restore /p:Configuration=Release`
+   `msbuild /t:rebuild /restore /p:Configuration=Release`

-   `\IncrementControlSolution>msbuild`
+   `msbuild`

    The generated solution zip file will be available at `IncrementControlSolution\bin\debug` folder.